-Topics covered in an active learning environment will include conflict of interest, confidentiality, gatekeeping in the hiring process, types of bias - including unconscious, conscious and systemic, active recruitment, and other processes involved in a faculty search.
+Topics covered in the 75 minute in-person active learning environment will include conflict of interest, confidentiality, gatekeeping in the hiring process, types of bias - including unconscious, conscious and systemic, active recruitment, navigating challenges, and processes involved in a faculty search.

-If needed, then a certificate of completion can be issued on request.
+If needed, then a certificate of completion can be issued upon request.

-1.3.
+1.4.
 Tracking of applicant pool

-An EDI survey will be conducted as part of each search.
+A demographic survey will be conducted as part of each search.
 These data are critically important to help us understand where the challenges are in the recruiting process in achieving our EDI goals.
-Under UBC Policy HR10 (Employment Equity), we aim to track demographic data on under-represented or equity deserving groups which include women, racialized people/People of Colour/members of visible minorities, persons with disabilities, Indigenous people (First Nations, Métis and Inuit Peoples), and sexual orientation and gender identity minorities.
+Under UBC Policy HR10 (Employment Equity), we aim to track demographic data on equity deserving groups which include women, racialized people, persons with disabilities, Indigenous people (First Nations, Métis and Inuit Peoples), and sexual orientation and gender identity minorities.